Close

-As you head towards the North Coast, the place names and the people become progressively more Welsh, but the area still feels more like the Marches than deepest, darkest Wales.
-Fine coastline, blessedly traffic free, a bit like Cornwall, but with less reliable weather.
+As you head north the place names and the people become progressively more Welsh, but the area still feels more like the Marches than deepest, darkest Wales.
+That is until you get into Cerdigion.

 Cilgerran Castle